-Canterbury Christian Schools Work Trust

-Ministry to, and support for, primary and secondary schools in Canterbury, Whitstable, Faversham and Herne Bay.

-Buildings

-The Old Church

-Known locally simply as 'the Old Church' this is the delightful place of stillness and prayer at the heart of our busy church community.
+Canterbury Christian Schools Work Trust Ministry to, and support for, primary and secondary schools in Canterbury, Whitstable, Faversham and Herne Bay.
+Buildings The Old Church Known locally simply as 'the Old Church' this is the delightful place of stillness and prayer at the heart of our busy church community.
 It dates from 1140 and is soaked in the prayer of God's people.
 Encountering God is one of the seven core values of the church, symbolised by the presence of the Old Church as a place which is set aside for prayer and worship.

 The Old Church is used during the week for worship, Bible study, intercessory and silent prayer.
 There is a monthly BCP Holy Communion service with a small but regular congregation.
 It is also used for baptisms, weddings and funerals.
 We have a vision to reorder and restore the interior of the church so that it becomes a more welcoming space, and to develop the church as a place of retreat, both for members of our own congregation and for individuals and groups from further afield.
-Work is planned under the banner of 'Renew and Restore' and is already more than 50% financed.
+We are pleased to be able to say that the Faculty has now been granted and although we have not yet raised all the money needed - we have 70% - we plan to devise a phased approach to the work which we hope will start in Spring 2018.
 Seasalter Christian Centre

 When the Christian Centre was built 10 years ago the vision was for "a community building in which the church meets" rather than the other way round.
 And so it has proved.
 Used extensively throughout the week for events large and small involving church groups and meetings, local community activities and public sector commercial hirings (not to mention acting as a polling station), it has proved to be one of the hubs of the community.
 A unique feature is the entrance concourse, which naturally flows into the 250-seat auditorium, as well as three smaller meeting rooms all of which are well equipped for a variety of uses.

-Abbot House Pre-School Nursery

-Adjoining the Christian Centre is a bungalow housing the church's preschool nursery, Abbot House.
+Abbot House Pre-School Nursery Adjoining the Christian Centre is a bungalow housing the church's preschool nursery , Abbot House.
 It has an Outstanding rating from Ofsted.

-Owned by the church (with the help of a mortgage) it has been adapted for its present use and features an all-weather garden.
+Owned by the church (with the help of a mortgage) it has been adapted for its present use and features an allweather garden.